CLM Software Pricing Guide 2026: What Every Tool Actually Costs

 Total Cost of Ownership Calculator

 A common mistake in CLM purchasing: focusing only on the license fee.
-The sticker price is often just 50-70% of what you'll spend in year one.
+On our own modelling, the sticker price is often just 50-70% of what you'll spend in year one.
 Implementation, training, integrations, and support add up, especially at the enterprise tier.
-Here's a framework for what you'll really pay.
+The tables below are our own modelled estimates, built from published vendor pricing where it exists and from Vendr's purchasing data where it does not.
+They are a budgeting framework we put together, not quotes and not anyone else's research.

 | Cost Type | Budget CLM | Mid-Market | Enterprise |